Quenching star formation with quasar outflows launched by trapped IR radiation: IR-driven large-scale outflows

 Star formation suppression occurs due to a drop in gas density (see Section~\ref{sec_limit} for a discussion of how missing physics and insufficient resolution may affect these findings).
 We show the density probability distribution in Fig.~\ref{fig_densmax} for gas in the central regions of the halo (within $5 \, \rm kpc$) and with low absolute radial velocities ($|v_{\rm r}| < 300 \, \rm km \, s^{-1}$) for a representative sample of our simulations at $z \, = \, 6.4$.
 For simulation noAGN (shown in blue), the gas density can reach $\approx 500 \, \rm cm^{-3}$.
-The peak of the density distribution drops by about $0.5 \, \rm dex$ in simulation UVIR-2.e47 (yellow histograms).
+The peak of the density distribution drops by about $0.25 \, \rm dex$ in simulation UVIR-2.e47 (yellow histograms).
 As we have seen in Section~\ref{sec_critlum}, there is no large-scale outflow in this simulation.
 Together with the fact that the mass at low velocity remains unchanged (see legend in Fig.~\ref{fig_densmax}), the shift in the density probability distribution must be interpreted as the consequence of local suppression of gas density as opposed to gas ejection.

 The ability of IR radiation pressure to suppress the local gas density becomes clearer once we consider somewhat higher quasar optical/UV luminosities.
 We show the density probability distribution in Fig.~\ref{fig_densmax} for simulation UVIR-4e47 (in light red).
-The mass of low velocity gas drops to $9.5 \times 10^{10} \, \rm M_\odot$ (less than a factor 2 decrease), but the peak of the probability distribution shifts by over an order of magnitude.
+The mass of low velocity gas drops to $9.5 \times 10^{10} \, \rm M_\odot$ (less than a factor 2 decrease), but the peak of the probability distribution shifts by almost an order of magnitude.
 The mass of low velocity gas is comparable to that in simulation UV-1.2e48 (which has single-scattering radiation only, but a luminosity 3 times higher), but gas density is not suppressed nearly as efficiently in the latter.
+We have also verified that suppression in gas density occurs also in simulations UVIR-4e47-duty and UVIR-4e47-dust, suggesting that our conclusions are unlikely to change as long as IR radiation can couple efficiently to interstellar gas.

 The suppression of star formation seen in our simulations that follow IR multi-scattering has two main origins: (i) gas ejection in an outflow and (ii) local suppression of gas density due to internal pressurisation by trapped IR radiation.
-The second mechanism has the potential to lead to low star formation efficiencies without necessarily removing the gas, i.e. it leads to quenching without ejection.
+The second mechanism has the potential to lead to low star formation efficiencies without necessarily removing the gas.